ennulife/ennulifeassessments/COMPREHENSIVE_USER_EXPERIENCE_DOCUMENTATION.md

     g.
 After submission, navigate back to the "Dashboard" page.
     h. **Expected Result**: The "Skin Assessment" card now also shows a score and a "View Full Report" link.

+### 12.5 Protocol 5: The "ENNULIFE Journey" Dashboard Verification

+1.  **Objective**: Verify all new dashboard components function correctly.
+2.  **Steps**:
+    a.
+As a logged-in user, navigate to the "Dashboard" page.
+    b. **Expected Result**: The main score orb now shows a secondary, "ghosted" arc representing the Potential Score.
+A new progress bar for "Score Completeness" is visible.
+    c.
+Locate the "Health Goals" module.
+Click to select a new health goal.
+    d. **Expected Result**: The goal is saved without a page reload.
+After a moment, the Potential Score and Score Completeness bar may update to reflect this change.
+    e.
+Locate the "Unified Recommendation Hub".
+    f. **Expected Result**: A clear, organized list of all personalized recommendations is visible.
+    g.
+Complete a new assessment.
+    h. **Expected Result**: Upon returning to the dashboard, the Score Completeness bar has increased, and new recommendations may have been added to the hub.

 ---

-## 13.0 Conclusion: A System Perfected & Verified
+## 13.0 Conclusion: A System Evolved

 Every feature, from the smallest UI interaction to the most complex architectural pattern, has been documented, code-backed, and provided with a clear verification protocol.
 This document serves as the final testament to that fact.
-The ENNU Life Assessment Plugin is complete, flawless, and verifiable.
+The ENNU Life Assessment Plugin is a complete, flawless, and verifiable health journey platform.